 If there isn’t anyone available to assist, I will pull out my cellphone and google the plant name and quickly read up on it.

-Other Tips for Keeping Invasive Plants Out of Your Gardens
+Other Tips for Avoiding Plants Not to Grow In Your Gardens

 Another good rule of thumb to follow, if a plant’s description references “wildflower,” or has “weed” in the name, just beware.
 Also watch for the words: “vigorous spreader” or “aggressive.”
 Do your research and ask lots of questions.

 Just because one variety of a certain perennial is considered invasive or a vigorous spreader, doesn’t mean all varieties or species are invasive or overly vigorous spreaders.

-Have you ever planted a perennial that you regret planting?
-Was it a plant on my list of plants not to grow in your garden?
+Have you ever planted a perennial that you regret planting, or any on my list of plants not to grow in your garden?
 Please leave a comment and let me know (the easy to use form is at the bottom of the page).
 Also feel free to leave a comment if you have a gardening question.
 I would love to be able to help you.

 Other Related Posts on Gingham Gardens that You Will Enjoy: